DataDog/kics/documentation/rules/terraform/azure/sql_database_audit_disabled.md

 }
 ```

-threat detection is not active, increasing the risk that unusual access patterns or potential SQL injection attacks go unnoticed, potentially leading to data breaches or data loss.
-To secure your deployment, ensure `threat_detection_policy` is set to `state = "Enabled"`:
+This increases the risk that unusual access patterns or potential SQL injection attacks go unnoticed, potentially leading to data breaches or data loss.
+To secure your deployment, configure the `threat_detection_policy` block as follows:

 ```
 threat_detection_policy {